 Lumen Outpost was explicitly trained to counter this dynamic.
 We penalized unnecessary complexity, duplication, and dead code.
 We rewarded minimal, disciplined changes that respect the structure of the existing codebase.

-In our post-training evaluation, Lumen Outpost achieved a leading score of 25.4% on Slop-Bench, demonstrating cleaner, more maintainable implementation behavior.
+In our post-training evaluation, Lumen Outpost achieved a leading score of 25.4% on Slop-Bench, demonstrating cleaner, more maintainable implementation behaviour.

 Read our deep dive into reducing code slop.